 2) Walt Mankowski, lives in the Philadelphia area and ran the Philadelphia Perl Mongers for many years.
 He has been using Perl since 1995 and he has attended all but 2 of the YAPC/TPC conferences held in North America.
 He loves Perl of course, but also program in Python, C and C++, Matlab, and he has even done COBOL back in the day.

-3) Roger Bell West, experienced Perl5 hacker.
+3) Roger Bell West, experienced Perl hacker.
 We both worked on Tusker project for a consultancy firm Torrington in London many years ago.

-4) Duane Powell, experienced Perl5 hacker from Dallas, Texas, USA.
-He has been using perl 5 for systems administration and file wrangling for the computer animation industry since 1999.
+4) Duane Powell, experienced Perl hacker from Dallas, Texas, USA.
+He has been using Perl for systems administration and file wrangling for the computer animation industry since 1999.

-5) Shaun Pearce, experienced Perl5 hacker from South Africa.
+5) Shaun Pearce, experienced Perl hacker from South Africa.
 He has been a programmer for 10 years.
-Mostly C, but perl for freeradius and python for server management.
+Mostly C, but Perl for freeradius and Python for server management.

-6) Noud, Dutch, just started learning Perl 6.
-These challenges will be a great opportunity to learn Perl 6 quick.
+6) Noud, Dutch, just started learning Raku.
+These challenges will be a great opportunity to learn Raku quick.
 Fluent in several other languages, including Dutch.

 Check out other team members.